Hiroshima Peace Memorial Park: Gates of Peace

 Added in 2005, this monument contains ten gates covered with the word "peace" in 49 languages from around the world.
 The gates represent the nine circles of Hell plus one: "the living hell of Hiroshima caused by the atomic bombing."
 Each gate is 9 meters high and 2.6 meters wide.

 Memorial Tower to the Mobilized Students

 The Association for the Mobilized Student Victims of Hiroshima Prefecture built this tower in May 1967 in order to console the souls of over 10,000 students, including those who were Atomic Bomb victims, who died in bombings during the Pacific War.
-In Hiroshima, there were 8,387 students who were mobilized; 6,907 of which were killed in the Atomic Bombing.
-The memorial is twelve meters tall, five stories, and is decorated with the Goddess of Peace as well as eight doves which are placed around the tower.
+In Hiroshima, there were 8,387 students who were mobilized; 6,907 of whom were killed in the Atomic Bombing.
+The memorial is twelve meters tall, five stories, and is decorated with the Goddess of Peace as well as eight doves, which are placed around the tower.
 To the sides of the tower are plaques which depict the work that the students did, such as factory work, female students sewing, or showing students working to increase food production.
-There is a plaque in front of the tower which has two buttons that narrate the background information in either Japanese or English.
+There is a plaque in front of the tower that has two buttons that narrate the background information in either Japanese or English.